EPCCed/2021-10-28_package-perf_online/_episodes/06-profiling.md

 > > When we increase the core count again we would expect to see the proportion
 > > of time in MPI functions increase still further leading to the application
 > > scaling moving even further away from ideal.
+> >
+> > The memory use also increases, though the amount of memory per PE (MPI process)
+> > stays relatively stable compared to the smaller run showing that the same
+> > amount of data is being replicated across each MPI process no matter how
+> > many MPI processes we use.
+This would also potentially cause scaling problems
+> > as a larger problem would lead to larger MPI use per process and we will
+> > likely eventually run out of memory.
 > {: .solution}
 {: .challenge}